Maurici8leaga/Maurici8leaga/README.md

 ### Hi!
-I'm Mauricio Oleaga 👋
+I'm Mauricio Oleaga ✌️

-I am a Full stack developer with knowledge in the MERN stack with a desire to learn and use new technologies with an enthusiastic, enterprising, visionary personality and great determination to achieve all the objectives that I set myself.
+I'm a passionate full stack developer with a creative mind and a keen eye for detail.
+My insatiable curiosity and hunger for knowledge drive me to explore new technologies and stay up-to-date in the world of development.
+I'm a visionary with determination, always seeking to overcome challenges and achieve ambitious goals.
+Additionally, my fun and energetic personality helps me enjoy every moment and tackle challenges with a positive attitude.
+I dream of traveling the world and experiencing different cultures while sharing my love for programming.
+I'm committed to doing what I love most and leveraging my expertise and knowledge to create innovative and high-quality solutions.

 ---